KhangLe296/BSE_Template_Portfolio/index.md

 # Second Milestone
 <iframe width="951" height="535" src="https://www.youtube.com/embed/iNbLIMv6Etc" title="Khang L Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- I was able to reconnect my two Bluetooth modules and made sure they connected perfectly.
+- I was able to reconnect my two Bluetooth modules and make sure they connected perfectly.
 I also made the car run by moving my hand on the micro
-- It was very easy to fix my problem of Bluetooth module not returning anything
+- It was very easy to fix my problem of the Bluetooth module not returning anything
 - My Bluetooth module did not return anything while in AT mode when it was supposed to
 - Change the controller to joysticks and build the arm